-Faced with racial disparities, Sound Transit debates changes to fare enforcement
+Black passengers cited, punished disproportionately by Sound Transit fare enforcement

-When fare enforcement officers board a Sound Transit train, they begin at either end and work their way toward the middle.
+When fare-enforcement officers board a Sound Transit train, they begin at either end and work their way toward the middle.
 One by one, passengers tap their ORCA cards on handheld devices or show their tickets to prove they’ve paid.

 The practice is designed to be unbiased, the agency says, a safeguard against potential profiling by officers.

-Note: Editor’s note: The comment thread on this story has been removed because too many recent comments were violating our Terms of Service.